 The benefits of refractors: Low maintenance and long-lasting.
 Cons: Spurious colors at times, such as the pale violet halo around bright stars, the limb of the Moon, and the planets.

 Maks and SCT fold the light path and have much shorter tubes than reflectors and refractors.
-Hence, they are compact.
+They are compact.
 The catadioptric typically transmits 64-75% of the light collected.
 A Maksutov-Cassegrain (also known as Maks) is a catadioptric type that has a spherical mirror and a slightly negative meniscus lens (usually full-diameter).

 Slightly less expensive, a Schmidt-Cassegrain (also known as SCTs) is also a catadioptric type.
 It uses a thin correcting lens (Schmidt), which is a spherical main mirror and another small mirror (no negative curvature) to concentrate the light through the eyepiece at the rear.
 They shouldn’t suffer color aberration.
 The SCTs are manufactured in much larger sizes also.
 This is a jack of all trades.